 Food labels are there to give us information on what we eat.
 There are regulations that prevent manufacturers from using misleading food labels.

-See the food allergy page for further advice
+See the Food allergies page for further advice.

-- The law on food labeling changed from 13 December 2014*
+- The law on food labelling changed from 13 December 2014*

 - Wiltshire businesses have been made aware of the changes to food labels required; the most important change is a requirement that allergens are emphasised in the ingredients list as previously this information was provided in various ways, causing confusion.

 - Name of the food

 - List of ingredients with allergens emphasised